Home › Label Printer Comparison

 Avery 5160 — 30-up Inkjet/Laser Labels

-For businesses without a thermal printer, Avery 5160 (1"x2-5/8", 30 per sheet) is the standard barcode label size for product labels printed on inkjet or laser.
+For businesses without a thermal printer.
+1"x2-5/8", 30 per sheet.
 BatchPrintGTIN's PDF Page Designer has an Avery 5160 template built in.

 No thermal needed30 per sheetAvery 5160 templateView on Amazon